Are eggs high in cholesterol?

 What health organisations say

-There is always a lot of discussion around eggs and their health benefits.
-The quotes below are what the experts have to say on eggs and their role as a food source.
+The quotes below show what the experts say on eggs and their role as a food source.

 "There is no recommended limit on how many eggs people should eat.

-Although eggs contain cholesterol, the amount of saturated fat we eat has more effect on the amount of cholesterol in our blood than the cholesterol we get from eating eggs."
+Although eggs contain some cholesterol, the amount of saturated fat we eat has more of an effect on the amount of cholesterol in our blood than the cholesterol we get from eating eggs.

 British Heart Foundation

 "Eggs are a source of cholesterol, and so many people think they should be avoided to reduce risk of heart disease.

 The advice on eggs has changed over time, so it is not surprising that this is a source of confusion.
 Eggs can be included as part of a balanced diet.

 Early studies made the assumption that cholesterol in egg yolks was the reason behind study participants’ increased blood cholesterol levels.
 However, further investigation showed that it was not eggs but saturated fats that had more of an effect on blood cholesterol levels.